- It is your responsibility to ensure you are fit and healthy for your trip.

 √ An electronic reading device (there is also a small library in the Dos Pos house)

-You will be staying at Dos Pos, which is located in a beautiful area about 3 km from the small town of Rincon.
+Dos Pos is located in a beautiful area about 3 km from the small town of Rincon.
 It is a Birdlife International, Important Bird Area and is close to a Ramsar site with Flamingos and shore birds.
 It’s also close to Karpata, one of the best snorkelling and diving spots on the island.

 - There is also a local restaurant nearby Dos Pos which is open on most days of the week where free wi-fi is available.
 On the weekends you can use the internet at this same restaurant in Rincon or at various cafes in Kralendijk.

-- There’s no phone reception at Dos Pos but there’s limited phone reception in Rincon.
-Alternatively you can use Whats App or Skype to make calls.
+- There’s is limited phone reception when using KLA, other providers don’t have reception.
+Alternatively you can use Whats App or Skype to make calls when having KLA sim-card.